Advertisement

 Programs at Highland Metropolitian Housing Authority

-Disabled closed
+Disabled open

 The Disabled program at Highland Metropolitian Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Washington Ch.
 Contact the housing authority directly for specific program details and eligibility requirements.